cesalazar/berlinblockchainweek/events/dezentral/README.md

 # Linebreaks are ignored, but they _must_ start with two spaces.
 description: Dezentral aims to be an inclusive blockchain conference, while bringing newcomers, builders and longtime hodlers from all over the world together in the heart of Berlin.
-With over 800 attendees, including founders of prime projects and partners of tier 1 funds.

 #####################